KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 Furthermore the class that implements these methods needs to derive `javax.servlet.http.HttpServlet`.

-Finally, we can specify that flows of `http` data into `sql`, without any escaping, encrypting, encoding or hashing are worth reporting:
+Finally, specify that flows of `http` data into `sql`, without any escaping, encrypting, encoding or hashing, are worth reporting
 ```
 // ~/.shiftleft/policy/static/sqlinjection.policy:

 CONCLUSION http-to-sql = FLOW IO (http) -> DATA (NOT encrypted AND NOT hashed AND NOT encoded AND NOT escaped) -> IO (sql)
 WHEN CONCLUSION http-to-sql => EMIT {
   title: "SQL Injection",
   description: "Attacker controlled data is used in a SQL query without undergoing escaping or validation.
-This could allow an attacker to read sensitive dat a from the database or modify its content.See http://cwe.mitre.org/data/definitions/89.html",
+This could allow an attacker to read sensitive data from the database or modify its content.See http://cwe.mitre.org/data/definitions/89.html",
   category: "a1-injection",
   score: "9.0"
 }
 ```

-The policy language additionally allows data transformations and checks to be specified in order to report flows of data, only if data does not undergo validation.
-For a detailed description of the query language, please see Policy language.
+The Security Policy also allows data transformations and checks to be specified in order to report flows of data, for data that does not undergo validation.
+For more information, refer to the [Security Policy Language](../../policies/spl.md) article.